chuckntaylor/vite-vue-starter/README.md

 # Deployment

 When deploying the application, the `dist` folder is the only folder that needs to be deployed.
 The `dist` folder contains all the files needed to run the application.

+A thorough guide for deployment can be found in the [Vite documentation](https://vitejs.dev/guide/static-deploy.html).

+On that page is a section for [Azure Static Web Apps](https://vitejs.dev/guide/static-deploy.html#azure-static-web-apps)